-6.2 Soundness and completeness results

-WAV^e is a conservative modification of the SCIFF proof-procedure, which is sound and complete under reasonable assumptions [14].
-In the following, we give the soundness and completeness statements, and briefly explain why the soundness and completeness results proven for SCIFF also hold with the new declarative and operational semantics of WAV^e.
+Soundness and completeness results.
+WAV^e is a conservative modification of the SCIFF proof-procedure, which is sound and complete under reasonable assumptions [7].
+Therefore, soundness and completeness results also hold for WAV^e.
+A detailed discussion of this issue can be found in [5].